Experiences in a New Land

 “What does this mean?” she asked.

-At last they heard the motor start, and the men climbed in, the car door closed, and in the quiet of the very early morning, they drove away, leaving, as they had come, without being detected by neighbors.
-The frantic girls came running in the room and on the bed where Faith Stewart lay and cried desperately in their fear and shock through their experiences of the night.
-The awful shock of her own experience had left her in bad condition because of the gas which had been blown into the room.
-She had no clothes to put on and was not able to get up either physically or because of the lack of apparel.
-In spite of her condition, she began to plan a course of action.
+The frantic girls came running into the room and onto the bed where Faith Stewart lay, crying desperately in their fear and shock through their experiences of the night.
+The awful shock of her own experience had left her in bad condition, because of the gas which had been blown into the room.
+She also had no clothes to put on.
+Thus she was not able to get up, for lack of both strength and apparel.
+In spite of this, she began to plan a course of action.

 “Where is a mirror?” asked the woman.